 In accordance with the bylaws, the Moderator appoints the Committee Chairs, subject to confirmation by the Board.
 The Moderator will assign the roles of First and Second Vice Moderator to the Chairs of the Communications Committee and of the Governance Committee (not necessarily in that order), subject to confirmation by the Board.

-4.5 First Vice Moderator's Role, The First Vice Moderator participates in the work of the BOC and acts in the place of the Moderator whenever required due to absence or inability to perform the functions outlined above their duties.
-The First Vice Moderator shall also perform, or cause to be performed, the following duties:
+4.5 First Vice Moderator's Role.
+The First Vice Moderator participates in the work of the BOC and acts in the place of the Moderator whenever required due to absence or inability to perform their duties.